eqy/autotosis/README.md

 For longer video clips, inference can be "sped up" by subsampling the video (e.g., predictions at << 60fps).

-Finally, `ffmpeg` remains clunky but powerful and fast, and it was wholly able to accomplish all of the tasks needed to train the model, ingest video for predictions, and re-slice videos to automatically generate highlight compilations.
+Finally, `ffmpeg` remains clunky but powerful and fast (for most tasks), and it was wholly able to accomplish all of the tasks needed to train the model, ingest video for predictions, and re-slice videos to automatically generate highlight compilations.
 In more detail, this includes:
 - Extracting frames from video (.mp4s to many .jpgs)
 - Overlaying dynamic text at a fine granuarlity to video clips